winksaville/debug-async-io/README.md

 # debug-async-io

+At the moment, this isn't working as I was trying to add test_async_io but was unable to integrate with my simple-executor as spawner.spawn of simple-executor doesn't return a future.
+I'm not sure how to resolve this so stopping developement for now.

 I’ve had trouble getting the [hole_punching](https://docs.rs/libp2p/0.44.0/libp2p/tutorials/hole_punching/index.html) working. in step 3 of the “[Setting up the relay server](https://docs.rs/libp2p/0.44.0/libp2p/tutorials/hole_punching/index.html#setting-up-the-relay-server)”
 I run a debug build of the relay server on a Digital Ocean VM with 1CPU, 1GB RAM and 25GB SSD using